-Under the Bankruptcy Code (as amended by the New Provisions and the Latest Amendments), the following insolvency proceedings are available for debtors meeting the insolvency criteria:
+Under the Bankruptcy Code, as amended by the new provisions and the latest amendments, the following insolvency proceedings are available for debtors meeting the insolvency criteria of the Code (as amended):

-- a bankruptcy, which is regulated by Articles 1-98 of the Bankruptcy Code (except for the simplified bankruptcy proceedings in respect of small debtors (provided that the debtor meets at least two of the following three criteria: (1) the value of the bankruptcy estate does not exceed €150,000; (ii) the net turnover based on the latest financial statements does not exceed €200,000; and (iii) the employees are no more than five in average), which are regulated by Articles 162-163(γ) of the Bankruptcy Code); - a rehabilitation agreement under the Bankruptcy Code (Articles 99-106($\sigma\tau$)) entered into between a debtor and its creditors and then submitted to the court for ratification, where there is evidence of the actual or foreseeable inability of the debtor to pay its debts as they fall due; and - c a restructuring plan under the Bankruptcy Code (Articles 107-131) following its approval by the court and the creditors.
+- a bankruptcy, which is regulated by Articles 1 to 98 of the Bankruptcy Code, except for the simplified bankruptcy proceedings in respect of small debtors (provided that the debtor meets at least two of the following three criteria: (1) the value of the bankruptcy estate does not exceed €150,000; (2) the net turnover based on the latest financial statements does not exceed €200,000; and (3) the employees are no more than five on average), which are regulated by Articles 162 and 163(γ) of the Bankruptcy Code); - b a rehabilitation agreement under the Bankruptcy Code (Articles 99 to 106(στ)) entered into between a debtor and its creditors and then submitted to the court for ratification, where there is evidence of the actual or foreseeable inability of the debtor to pay its debts as they fall due; and - c a restructuring plan under the Bankruptcy Code (Articles 107 to 131) following its approval by the court and the creditors.

-In addition to the above, special administration is available under Articles 68-77 of Law 4307/2014 (as amended) in respect of business undertakings that are capable of being declared bankrupt and are domiciled in Greece and meet certain criteria.
+In addition to the above, special administration is available under Articles 68 to 77 of Law 4307/2014 (as amended) in respect of business undertakings that are capable of being declared bankrupt and are domiciled in Greece and meet certain criteria.